kubernetes-hy/kubernetes-hy.github.io/data/faq.md

 Eeveryone starting with Google Cloud has \$300 worth of free credits.

-If ypu have used all \$300 credits there is nothing we can do.
+If you have used all \$300 credits there is nothing we can do.
 You can complete parts 1-2 and most likely 4-5, but part 3 is required to complete the course with higher grades
 You may also use another cloud provider but we can not provide any help in that case.

 ### CKAD or CKA